DataMigrators/cpd-docs.mettleci.io/source-markdown/test-specification-format.md

 ### Row count comparisons <a href="row-count-comparisons"></a>

-You can configure as test to only compare output row counts, rather than the content of those rows, by setting the **checkRowCountOnly** node to true.
+You can configure as test to only compare output row counts, rather than the content of those rows, by setting the `checkRowCountOnly` property to true.

 ```
 {   …